‘Looking better than it has’: Farmers hopeful for La Niña

 “La Niña generally means for Queensland weather, a wetter wet season, and an earlier onset to the wet season, with the chance for more cyclones than the average season.”

-Coupled with a unseasonably wet winter, it could even provide the drought-breaking downpour Warwick farmers still needed.
+Coupled with a unseasonably wet winter, it could even provide the drought-breaking downpour Stanthorpe farmers still needed.

 “It has been much wetter this year than last year.
 While a number of locations are still lacking with reasonable deficiencies, particularly in your part of the world, … drought-breaking rain is not necessarily out of the question.”

-Our #ENSO Outlook has moved to #LaNiña ALERT.
-This means there's around a 70% chance of La Niña developing in 2020—around 3 x the usual chance.— Bureau of Meteorology, Australia (@BOM_au) August 18, 2020

-So, what signals are we seeing in our oceans and the atmosphere, and what could La Niña mean for Australia? https://t.co/xQ0C6yIWwo pic.twitter.com/D5YccN9em8

-While relying too heavily on forecasts is always risky business in farming, cattle producer Bill Gross was cautiously optimistic.
+While relying too heavily on forecasts is always risky business in farming, Southern Downs cattle producer Bill Gross was cautiously optimistic.

 “The rainfall has been good, the best we’ve had for some time, and the season looking good,” he said.